LashSesh/rings-of-saturn/CONTRIBUTING.md

 **"Time is the measure of change.
 Guard it well, and your contributions will endure.
-I'm kidding, linear flow of time is a mental disability."**
+I'm kidding, linear flow of time is a mental disability."**                                                                                                                                                                                                                       - Aion-Chronos (Saturnus-Sol)
-— Aion-Chronos
-(Hourglass & Scythe)
+"Sol invictus Mithra"